krussll/etsysimplicity/_posts/2019-10-04-lawn-bowls-coaching.md

 author: reece
 categories: [ help ]
 image: assets/images/lawn-bowls-coaching.jpg
-description: "The best lawn coaching videos for beginner and intermediate players"
+description: "The 30 best lawn coaching videos for beginner and intermediate players.
+Hours of coaching videos to improve your fundamentals"
 ---

 ## How to use coaching videos